-- 12.1 Appendices 1 and 2 give detailed information on the food safety work carried out during 2014/2015. - 12.2 Some 2,947 food hygiene inspections were carried out in 2014/2015 and 2320 food standards inspections.
-This represents over 100% of the programmed inspection target and also included a number of low risk inspections to premises not included in the programme but where complaints had been received.
-Due to not programming interventions at very low risk category E premises the total inspections carried out was 74% of the actual target. - 12.3 Officers though concentrated on ensuring that the genuine low scoring premises were improved, by carrying out additional inspections and taking enforcement action where necessary.
-Although these premises are not automatically re-rated the current rate of improvement after officer action stands at 71%. - 12.4 Birmingham has 76 food businesses which require specific EC approval.
+- 12.1 Appendices 1 and 2 give detailed information on the food safety work carried out during 2016/2017. - 12.2 Some 3,641 food hygiene inspections were carried out in 2016/2017 and 2,234 food standards inspections.
+This represents 94% of the programmed inspection target and also included a number of low risk inspections to premises not included in the programme but where complaints had been received.
+The shortfall included overdue Category D premises that are planned to be completed this year. - 12.3 Officers though concentrated on ensuring that the genuine low scoring premises were improved, by carrying out additional inspections and taking enforcement action where necessary.
+Although these premises are not automatically re-rated the current rate of improvement after officer action stands at 85%. - 12.4 Birmingham has 79 food businesses which require specific EC approval.
 These are premises which produce or store high risk meat, fish or dairy products on a wholesale basis.
-This is a slight reduction compared to last year's figure of 82, however, a rise in applications has been noted.
 This process usually involves a number of inspections, a review of the company's food safety management system and an assessment of other conditions before approval can be granted and requires a more in-depth knowledge of assessing food safety systems.
-These types of premises were responsible for E.Coli outbreaks, in other areas of the country, and were investigated by Professor Pennington and represent the highest risk to food safety - 12.5 During 2014/2015, 46 premises were found to present an imminent risk to health and were closed immediately until all necessary works were carried out.
-This is significantly above the average number of closures which are normally carried out in Birmingham and a large increase on last year.
-Although this could be considered a large number, compared to the total number of inspections carried out, (3,449) it only represents 1.33% of premises which seriously failed to meet basic hygiene requirements and put their customers at risk. - 12.6 21 premises were prosecuted for food hygiene and food labelling related offences, with total fines amounting to £81,540 and costs recovered of over £32,000.
-In addition 6 businesses received a simple caution.
-This is a slight increase in the number of prosecutions compared to previous years.
+These types of premises were responsible for E.Coli outbreaks investigated by Professor Pennington and represent the highest risk to food safety

+- 12.5 During 2016/2017, 92 premises were found to present an imminent risk to health and were closed immediately until all necessary works were carried out.
+This is significantly above the average number of closures which are normally carried out in Birmingham but a slight decrease on last year's record high.
+Although this could be considered a large number, compared to the total number of inspections carried out, (3,641) it only represents 2.52% of premises which seriously failed to meet basic hygiene requirements and put their customers at risk. - 12.6 63 premises were prosecuted for food hygiene and food labelling related offences, with total fines amounting to £687,629 and costs recovered of over £100,866.
+In addition 10 businesses received a simple caution.
+This is a 50% increase in the number of prosecutions compared to previous years and continues an upward trend. - 12.7 One of the particular reasons for the rise in enforcement activity was a project to inspect a number of overdue Category A-D premises identified in last years plan.
+These businesses had a significantly higher proportion subjected to enforcement, including closure, prosecution and the service of legal notices.
+This demonstrates the importance of regular interventions to ensure food safety.
+A full report on this project and outcomes will be reported to committee.